-Argument For Proposition 115
+1 Argument For Proposition 115

-1) The measure protects viable human life by placing a reasonable restriction on abortion after an infant can live outside the mother's womb.
-Colorado is one of only seven states that allows abortion at any time during a pregnancy even though infants born as early as 22 weeks gestation can survive outside the womb and experience good developmental outcomes.
-The measure allows time for a pregnant woman to make a choice about her pregnancy, and permits abortion after 22 weeks when necessary to save the life of the mother.
-In addition, the measure does not penalize women who receive prohibited abortions.
-This is a balanced approach with reasonable and limited exceptions that recognizes the dignity of women and the humanity of their unborn children.
+1) The measure protects viable human life.
+Current Colorado law allows abortion at any time during a pregnancy even though infants born as early as 22 weeks gestation can survive outside the womb and experience good developmental outcomes.
+This measure places a reasonable restriction on abortion after 22 weeks, while still allowing a pregnant woman several months to make a choice about her pregnancy.
+The measure permits abortion after 22 weeks when necessary to save the life of the mother and does not penalize women who receive prohibited abortions after 22 weeks.
+This is a balanced approach with reasonable and limited exceptions that recognizes the dignity of women and their unborn children.